fanglong-it/se140474-math-util/README.md

-##Welcome to Math utility Repository.
+## Welcome to Math utility Repository.
 This repo offers various math methods used as a helper for your project.
+### You will find in this repo the following stuff:
+* .gitignore file itself